Is it Legal?

 Generally I am told, that table dancing is a convivial past time and that was generally my experience, so there is only going to be a passing reference to Princess Fiona who seemed not to have read the rule book!
 ‘Sorry, sorry… sorry!

-Even Julie joined in and climbed up to have a dance on the tables and, unlike others in our number who, when jumping, banged their heads on the low ceiling, Julie and I danced with impunity!
+Even my ex, Julie joined in and climbed up to have a dance on the tables and, unlike others in our number who, when jumping, banged their heads on the low ceiling, we danced with impunity!

 (Just remembered!
 When I jumped up on the table the first time there was a large sign saying that dancing on tables was entirely at your own risk!)